-Your CIEE international representative will provide you with the participant application and will answer any questions you might have about completing it.
-The application should be filled out with as much detail as possible, including the personal statement.
-A complete and detailed application will ensure that your application will be processed as quickly as possible.
+Your CIEE international representative will provide you with the participant application and can answer any questions you might have about completing it.
+The application should be filled out with as much detail as possible.
+This will ensure that your application will be processed quickly.

-Beyond the application questions, you may also be asked to submit some additional documents to show your eligibility for the program.
+In addition to the application, you may also be asked to submit some additional documents to show your eligibility for the program.
 These attachments may include, but are not limited to:

 - A copy of your passport